wintercms/docs/markup/filters/trans.md

 ## Pluralization

-The `trans_choice` function is used to process pluralized values.
+The `transchoice` function is used to process pluralized values.

 ```twig
 {{ 'There is one snowflake|There are many snowflakes' | transchoice(7) }}